z1898/SD-GCN/README.md

 # SD-GCN

-We recognise that the code may be a little messy and are working to make it as easy to understand and use as possible.

-We will continue to work on improving the code to ensure that others can use and understand my code more easily.
+About the dataset:

+You can get the required dataset in the Data folder, which contains four datasets: Twitter, rest14, lap14, and rest15.

+About model:

+you can get the required model in the model folder.

-Thank you for your understanding and support.
+We are in the process of organizing other relevant information, please be patient and thank you for your understanding and support.

+Hope these materials can be helpful to you.